rwinkhart/flac2pod/README.md

 # Installation

 flac2pod is available in the AUR as "flac2pod".

-If installing on a non-Arch-based distribution, follow the manual installation instructions:
+If installing on a non-Arch-based distribution, a generic package is available on the releases page.

-- copy the contents of https://github.com/rwinkhart/flac2pod/blob/master/bin/ to your /usr/bin/
-- install flac, python-mutagen, ffmpeg, and screen
-- start converting